 “Good morning, Mr. Ashcroft,” his chipper assistant greeted him as the elevator doors opened.

-“Miss Lang,” he acknowledged her, motioning for her to follow him as he walked through the office.
+“Miss Lane,” he acknowledged her, motioning for her to follow him as he walked through the office.
 “Messages?”

 “I forwarded them all to you, but mostly it’s just people calling about the stock prices.”

 He did know.
 He settled into his wingback office chair.